awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 This example shows a launch configuration with a `BlockDeviceMappings` property that lists two devices: a 30 gigabyte EBS root volume mapped to /dev/sda1 and a 100 gigabyte EBS volume mapped to /dev/sdm\.
 The /dev/sdm volume uses the default EBS volume type based on the region and is not deleted when terminating the instance it is attached to\.

 CloudFormation supports parameters from the AWS Systems Manager Parameter Store\.
-In this example, the `ImageId` property of the AWS::AutoScaling::LaunchConfiguration references the latest Amazon Linux 2 AMI \(EBS\-backed image\) from the Parameter Store\.
+In this example, the `ImageId` property references the latest Amazon Linux 2 AMI \(EBS\-backed image\) from the Parameter Store\.
 For more information, see [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) in the *AWS Systems Manager User Guide* and the blog post [Query for the latest Amazon Linux AMI IDs using AWS Systems Manager Parameter Store](http://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/) on the AWS Compute Blog\.

 #### JSON<a name="aws-properties-as-launchconfig--examples--Amazon_EBS-backed_AMI_and_defined_block_device_mappings--json"></a>